maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 <strong>Note:</strong> a Gaussian process is completely specified by its mean function and covariance function.
 </blockquote>

 Thinking of a GP as a Gaussian distribution with an infinitely long mean vector and an infinite by infinite covariance matrix may seem impractical but luckily we are saved by the [marginalization property](#mult_rvs) of Gaussians.
 That is, the whole thing is tractable as long as we only ever ask finite dimensional questions about functions - these finite points are where we have data or wish to predict.
-The rest of the unseen data is simple integrated out (note we don't actually need to perform this integration!).
+The rest of the unseen data is simply integrated out (note we don't actually need to perform this integration!).

 It is also worth reiterating that in the case of Gaussian processes each data point is a random variable and thus the multivariate Gaussian has the same number of dimensions as the number of data-points: for the training data it is a $n$-dimensional Gaussian.
 Once we add test data for which to predict the multivariate Gaussian will have $n + n_{+}$ dimensions.